Syriac Orthodox Church: Central America

 In Guatemala, a Charismatic movement emerged in 2003 and was excommunicated in 2006 by the Roman Catholic Church.
 They later joined the Syriac Orthodox Church in 2013 as the Syriac Orthodox Church in Guatemala.
 Members of this archdiocese are generally Mayan in origin and most live in rural areas.
-They number around 500,000 based on church estimations, while organization like the SCOOH estimate around 600,000-800,000.
+They number around 500,000 based on church estimations.
+In 2013, the Standing Conference of Oriental Orthodox churches stated that the church received into communion 600,000–800,000 members from an independent Roman Catholic body.
 This archdiocese is known as the Archdiocese of Central America, the Caribbean Islands and Venezuela.